 Can I be punished if I don’t submit the tax return or do not include this information on my tax return?

 Yes, failure to report income and or earnings or failure to submit the tax return constitutes an administrative offence, subject to penalties.
 The amounts of the fine depend on the specific situation.
 If there is a voluntary regularization, the waiver or reduction of fines may apply, depending, among other factors, on the date on which the fault committed is regularized, as well as whether or not a report was raised, a report or complaint was received or initiated tax inspection procedure.

 Compensatory interest (at an annual rate of 4%) will also be payable on the missing tax.

-How does the tax authorities know about my crypto assets?
+How do the tax authorities know about my crypto assets?

 In the proposed state budget, there is now a reporting obligation by intermediaries.
-Thus anyone who provides custody and administration services of crypto-assets on behalf of third parties or manage one or more crypto-assets trading platforms, must notify the Portuguese Tax Authorities, up to at the end of January of each year, for each taxable person, through an official model, the operations carried out with their intervention, in relation to crypto assets.
+Thus anyone who provides custody and administration services of crypto-assets on behalf of third parties or manages one or more crypto-assets trading platforms must notify the Portuguese Tax Authorities, up to at the end of January of each year, for each taxable person, through an official model, the operations carried out with their intervention, concerning crypto assets.

 What can I offset against my gains on the sale of crypto?